Most Visited Cities in the World in 2025

 What drives year-on-year jumps?

-This section quantifies how quickly arrivals accumulate at the top and adds global context using UN Tourism regional totals for 2025.
+This section shows how quickly arrivals accumulate near the top of the city ranking, then places that picture against separate UN Tourism regional totals for 2025.

 Top 100 cities (international trips)